 In conclusion, what can I expect from my Wedding Planner?

 If you do hire a wedding planner, make sure to hire a planner that suits the approach to your wedding the best.
 Make sure you don’t confer with wedding planners at length on an hourly rate – instead decide on the kind of wedding planner you and your partner will need to plan all the aspects of your wedding day and pick a planner to suit your needs.
+To find out more about how much a wedding planner may set you back, have a look at our article, What’s the Cost of a Wedding Planner in South Africa.

 You can expect your wedding planner to be organised, on time and come with a healthy supply of reputable vendors that can supply items and equipment to set up your wedding ceremony, reception or afterparty.
 Your wedding planner will also likely be someone with years of experience in the field, which is a massive plus!
 You need to use this experience and gain advice from your wedding planner on what works and what doesn’t – and what you can execute together.